Barea Soranus

-Quintus Marcius Barea Soranus was a Roman senator who lived in the reign of Nero.
+Quintus Marcius Barea Soranus was a Roman senator who lived during the reign of Nero.
 He was suffect consul in 52, but later attracted the hatred of Nero, and upon being condemned to death committed suicide.
 He was associated with a group of Stoics opposed to the perceived tyranny and autocratic tendencies of certain emperors, known today as the Stoic Opposition.

 Life and career

 Soranus was a member of the gens Marcia; his father, Quintus Marcius Barea Soranus, had been a suffect consul as well as governor of Africa.
 His brother was Quintus Marcius Barea Sura, friend of the future emperor Vespasian and maternal grandfather of Trajan.

 His career prior to becoming consul is not well known.
 Subsequent to holding the fasces, Soranus was governor of Asia around 61/62.
 During this tenure, the Emperor Nero had ordered his freedman Acrato to take away the works of art of the city of Pergamon, but the people revolted; Soranus refused to follow the orders of the Emperor and punish its citizens.